EastonThewes/taren/Taren (World)/Regions/Caerwyn/Regions/Vaeldrin/Vaeldrin Settlements/Rivermere/The High Council of Vaeldrin.md

 - Any citizen may be appointed, though wealthy or influential individuals dominate
 - The term length of a council member is 9 years with no limit on the number of terms
 - The term length of the [[High Speaker]] is 10 years with no limit on the number of terms
+- Elections for the council happen on years 1-9 and the speaker happens on the 0 years.
 ##  I.I Appointment of a Councilor
 - A seat becomes vacant due to resignation, removal, death, or a council member seeking High Speakership
 - If a member is appointed to a seat of a removed member, they finish out their term